Are you struggling to choose between a three-wheel or four-wheel stroller? Are you wondering what the difference is?

 1. Affordability and Greater Selection

-If you’ve got a budget in mind, four-wheel strollers offer plenty of options without compromising on quality.
-At the top-end of the price bracket are those with all the bells and whistles.
+If you have a limited budget, four-wheel strollers offer plenty of options without compromising on quality.
+At the top end of the price bracket are those with all the bells and whistles.
 You’ll also come across less expensive alternatives offering similar functionality.

-As four-wheelers are considered the original stroller style, you’ve also got a broader choice in terms of type.
-These include complex travel systems with multi-seat options to basic, lightweight easy-fold (umbrella) versions.
+As four-wheelers are considered the original stroller style, you have a broader choice in terms of type.
+These include complex travel systems with multi-seat options to basic, lightweight, easy-fold (umbrella) versions.

 With such an extensive range, no matter what your budget is, there are plenty of manufacturers offering multiple models to choose from.
 You may stand a better chance of finding a stroller that ticks all the boxes on your wish list.